Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 **Note** If you are running a 'production' installation and requests to the /assets directory return a HTTP 404 error to your client, run `RAILS_ENV=production DB="mysql" bundle exec rake assets:precompile` for MySQL or `RAILS_ENV=production DB="postgres" bundle exec rake assets:precompile` for PostgreSQL after each git pull.
 If you get a 500 page installation try restarting Diaspora after that.

-**Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that you have set your `serve_static_assets` setting turned to `true` everywhere in your `diaspora.yml`.
+**Note** If you are running a 'production' installation and you do not see any images hosted, but the content loads fine, ensure that your reverse proxy is serving them.
+If you sure you don't want to setup a reverse proxy ensure that you have set your `environment.assets.serve` setting turned to `true` everywhere in your `diaspora.yml`.

 ## Updating Diaspora

-First, kill your running Diaspora instance.
+Read the Changelog!

 Change into the Diaspora root folder and run